-- 4 and 16 Mbps using twisted-pair cabling with differential Manchester line encoding. - Maximum number of stations is 250. - 4Mbps 802.5 token ring uses single frame operation. - 4 Mbps IBM token ring uses single token operation. - Both 802.5 and IBM 16Mbps token rings use multi-token operation. - 802.5 has 8 priority levels provided via two 3-bit fields (priority and reservation) in data and token frames. - Permits 16-bit and 48-bit addresses (same as 802.3).
+- 4 and 16 Mbps using twisted-pair cabling with differential Manchester line encoding. - Maximum number of stations is 250. - Waits for last byte of frame to arrive before reinserting token on ring {new token after received}. - 8 priority levels provided via two 3-bit fields (priority and reservation) in data and token frames. - Permits 16-bit and 48-bit addresses (same as 802.3).